-Multiple sclerosis (MS) is an immune mediated condition of the central nervous system.
+Multiple sclerosis (MS) is an immune-mediated condition of the central nervous system.
 In MS, the insulating coating around nerve fibers (called Myelin) is damaged.
 Myelin is necessary for the transmission of nerve impulses through nerve fibers.

-If damage to Myelin is minimal, nerve impulses travel with minor interruptions; however, if damage is severe, nerve impulses may be completely disrupted, and the nerve fibers themselves can be damaged.
+If damage to Myelin is minimal, nerve impulses travel with minor interruptions; however, if the damage is severe, nerve impulses may be completely disrupted, and the nerve fibers themselves can be damaged.

 Once diagnosed, MS stays with you, but treatments and can help you to manage the condition and its symptoms.

 MS in Malaysia

 And as per recent reports (source) from local medical experts, in Malaysia, the number of patients reported to be living with MS is only 767 with the majority coming from the Malay community (59.4%), Indian (20.5%) and Chinese (16.6%), followed by indigenous groups (3.5%).
 One of the key problems is because of the poor public awareness of this disease makes them not want to come forward for treatment.